Gometra, a private island south side of Mull with locked gates and high fences!

 I set off from the harbour to follow the only track that is shown on OS maps.
 The track passes the old burial ground and on past Rubha Dun Lasgain point.
 From there the old Dun fort was visible from some wonderful sandy rocky foreshores.

 Further along the track I came to a row of small white cottages.
 There you are greeted with a sign asking visitors not to enter the private area.
-I reluctantly took the path away to the left and fought through more thick bracken leading to an open field.
+I obliged and took the path away to the left.
+This entailed a further fight with more thick bracken which in turn led to an open field.
 I crossed the field and made for the top corner that was close to the main Gometra House.
 There was no sign of life at all.
 I was on a tight time schedule and there was a distinct feeling of ‘bugger off’.
 I decided to veer off and follow the separation in the bracken on towards the north west corner of the island.

 Route to summit blocked